-We have audited the non-statutory financial statements (the 'financial statements') of London Councils Grants Committee (the 'committee') for the year ended 31 March 2020, which the Comprehensive Income and Expenditure statement, the Movement in Reserves Statement, the Balance Sheet, the Cash Flow Statement and notes to the financial statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2019/20.
+We have audited the non-statutory financial statements (the 'financial statements') of London Councils Grants Committee (the 'Committee') for the year ended 31 March 2021, which comprise the Comprehensive Income and Expenditure Statement, Movement in Reserves Statement, the Balance Sheet, the Cash Flow Statement and notes to the financial statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2020/21.

-In our opinion, the financial statements give a true and fair view of the financial position of the committee as at 31 March 2020 and of its expenditure and income for the year then ended in accordance with the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2019/20.
+In our opinion, the financial statements:

+- give a true and fair view of the financial position of the Committee as at 31 March 2021 and of the Committee's expenditure and income for the year then ended; and - have been properly prepared in accordance with the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2020/21.